Obafemi Awolowo University massacre: Aftermath

-The Judicial Commission of Enquiry was eventually inaugurated in Abuja on 18 October, but did not start work until 24 November, and eventually arrived in the University on Sunday, 28 November.
+The Judicial Commission of Enquiry was eventually inaugurated in Abuja on 18 October, but did not start work until 24 November, and eventually arrived at the University on Sunday, 28 November.
 The chairman was Justice Okoi Itam.
 There were six other members, including Professor Jadesola Akande, an experienced and highly respected academic and university administrator, and Ray Ekpu, the journalist.
 Ms. Turi Akerele was later deployed as legal counsel to the commission.
 A flamboyant but highly capable alumnus, Adeyinka Olumide-Fusika, led a team representing the students.

 The commission's report was submitted in February 2000 and was released, along with the Government's white paper, later that year.
-The Commission expressed its strong belief that seven named individuals had participated in the killings—Frank Idahosa (Efosa), Didi Yuletide, Kazeem Bello (Kato), and four individuals who were identified only by their nicknames or Christian names—Innocent, Athanasius, “Ochuko”, and “Chunk.”
+The Commission expressed its strong belief that seven named individuals had participated in the killings—Frank Idahosa (Efosa), Didi Yuletide, Kazeem Bello (Kato), and four individuals who were identified only by their nicknames or Christian names—Innocent, Athanasius, "Ochuko", and "Chunk."
 The last was identified as the then head of the Black Axe secret cult.
 The commission also recommended the investigation of 16 other individuals, including Emeka Oguaju and the nine involved in the 7 March episode.
-The Panel criticised the police investigation of the case and recommended that the Inspector-General of Police should set up a special task force to take it over.
+The panel criticised the police investigation of the case and recommended that the Inspector-General of Police should set up a special task force to take it over.

 the cases against those charged in the Chief Magistrate's Court for belonging to an illegal organisation eventually came to nothing.
 However, we were very hopeful of a successful prosecution of the murder cases against Efosa and company.
 The case in the Osogbo High Court, which commenced on 9 April 2001, wound on.
-Evidence for the prosecution was taken from a number of students and some other witnesses.
+Evidence for the prosecution was taken from several students and some other witnesses.
 There was adjournment after adjournment.
 In mid-2002, the Judge hearing the case was transferred to Iwo, and the case along with it.
 There was a further delay while the exhibits were also subsequently taken to Iwo.
-To the amazement of everyone, the Judge upheld a “No Case” submission by the defence on 5 November 2002.
+To the amazement of everyone, the Judge upheld a "No Case" submission by the defence on 5 November 2002.
 The three accused persons were released and they subsequently disappeared..."